 As a young city with a big student and tech savvy population, unsurprisingly there are a few coworking spaces around.
 Although not a major destination for western digital nomads, there were plenty of locals in the cowering space I attended.
 DevPlant is close to the continental hotel, in the centre of town and offers daily as well as monthly rates.
 Pets are welcome and free tea and coffee are provided along with comfy office style chairs in a green, open plan layout.
 I can highly recommend.

-Romania uses the two pronged European style plugs.
+Romania uses the two pronged European style plugs so you may need a travel adapter before you go.
 The city centre is entirely walkable but Bolt and Uber are available as well as a local bus and tram network.
 There are also a few shopping centres surrounding the city centre with western brand names such as H&M and Zara if you do need to stock up on anything.
 Don’t expect massive discounts though.

 English is widely spoken by the young population and I never had any trouble with anyone not being able to speak it.
 As always, its best to learn a few words of the local language, being a Latin language, Romanian is actually pretty easy to understand for anyone that has some basic Italian or Spanish.

 The local currency is Romanian Lei with a current exchange rate of 5.8 Lei to £1.
 Card is accepted almost everywhere however I always carried some cash with me just in case and only had to use it at one market stall.
 If you are looking for a travel card, I highly recommend using Wise which can be found in this link.